SteepAtticStairs/AtticRadar/README.md

 A clean, simple, but powerful weather toolkit for the web browser.
 Includes NEXRAD parsing and plotting, doppler velocity dealiasing, weather alerts, real time lightning data, METAR station data, and much more.

 ## ⚠️ WARNING ⚠️
-Some radar data may be plotted slightly inaccurately on the map, even more so the further away you get from the radar station.
+Some reflectivity data on higher tilts may be plotted slightly inaccurately on the map, even more so the further away you get from the radar station.
 This was an issue [recently discovered](https://github.com/SteepAtticStairs/AtticRadar/issues/21) and we are working towards a fix.
 <br><br>
 🚨 **AtticRadar should NEVER be used for life-saving information!
 ALWAYS go to the NWS or other sources with accurate data and information!!!** 🚨
 <br><br>